 I screamed and tore my hand from my brother’s, sprinting away on my skinny little legs as if I could outrun the assault from above.

 But I was too petrified to stop, let alone turn around.
 There was only one explanation for what was happening: the sky was falling.
 The sky was falling and I had to get to the house before I was crushed beneath its almighty weight.

-Miles said a word that would’ve earned him a smack from Mum before he took off after me.
+Miles barked a word that would’ve earned him an earful from Mum before he took off after me.
 Being five years older and considerably taller, he caught up before I got too far.
 He grabbed my shoulders, jerking me to a halt in the middle of the now-slick path.
 “What the hell, little bro?” he demanded.
 “Why did you run like that?”

 “We have to get home, Miles.
 The sky is falling!”
-Struggling in his grasp, I tried to shield myself from the shards of sky that bucketed down, but it was useless.
-Trapped and terrified, the sky stinging my skin like needles, I started to cry.
+Struggling in his grasp, I tried to shield myself from the celestial shards that stung my skin like needles, but it was useless.
+I was trapped.

 “The sky…?”
-Miles glanced up with a frown, and after a moment his face cleared.
+Miles glanced up, frowning, but after a moment the confusion cleared from his face.
 “The sky isn’t falling,” he said.
 “It’s just hailing.”

 My bottom lip was quivering, so I bit it.
 I tasted blood.
-“Hailing?”
+“H-hailing?”

 “Yeah.”
 Miles cupped his hands together and leaned down to show me what gathered in his palms.
 “See?
 It’s just ice.
 It’s so cold today that the rain has frozen solid into hail.”

 Sure enough, all he held were a few tiny spheres of hard white ice.
 Not pieces of broken sky.

 “Besides,” my brother added, “even if the sky was falling you wouldn’t need to be scared.
 You have me, little bro, and I’ll protect you.”
 He squeezed my shoulders and smiled, and everything was right with the world once more.